EnragedAntelope/youtube-screenshot-extractor/README.md

   - `keyframes`: Extract only keyframes
   - `scene`: Use scene detection to extract frames
 - `--interval INTERVAL`: Interval between frames in seconds (default: 5.0, only used with 'interval' method)
-- `--quality QUALITY`: Quality threshold for frame selection (0-100, default: 50.0)
+- `--quality QUALITY`: Quality threshold for frame selection (0-100, default: 30.0).
+Frames with quality scores above this threshold will be kept.
-- `--blur BLUR`: Blur threshold for frame selection (default: 100.0)
+- `--blur BLUR`: Blur threshold for frame selection (default: 100.0).
+Frames with blur scores above this threshold will be kept.
 - `--output OUTPUT`: Custom output folder name

 ### Examples